towersvault/shinpokered/README.md

 	- heavily discourages 0-power moves if below 1/3 hp
   - Discourage exploding effects if faster than a player in fly/dig state
   - Randomly discourage usage of 2-turn moves when confused/paralyzed
-  - 50% chance that the AI is blind to a player switching ir using an item
+  - 50% chance that the AI is blind to a player switching or using an item

 - Trainer ai routine #3 (choosing effective moves) has been modified
   - It now heavily discourages moves that would have no effect due to type immunity